 A meditation garden, in its serene beauty and purposeful design, stands as a testament to the harmonious intersection of nature and mindful contemplation.
 This tranquil space, whether nestled amidst bustling cityscapes or in the quietude of a rural setting, provides a sanctuary from the stresses of everyday life.
-It’s more than just an assembly of plants and pathways; it is a carefully curated environment designed to stimulate the senses, encourage introspection, and foster a deep sense of peace.

-What is a meditation garden?
+What is a Meditation Garden?

 The primary difference between a meditation garden and a regular garden lies in their fundamental purposes and design principles.
 While both can feature elements such as plants, pathways, and water features, the intentions behind their creation and use are different.